UMT-Recruiting/unitedmasters/README.md

 ## Notes
 I used approximately 2.5 hours for this.
 It broke down as:

--1.5 hours getting the basic Flask API setup and working (basic functionality)
+-1 hour getting the basic Flask API setup and working (basic functionality)

 -1 hour setting up some very basic unit tests, testing and fixing a bug or two

--Half an hour of over architecting it and thinking about if my solution to random short urls was good or not :)
+-Half an hour of over architecting it and thinking about if my solution to generating random short urls was good or not :)

 Some possible improvements: